aka: Forgot About The Phlebotinum

 - This was because they couldn't use the character for years.
 The producers had been sent a cease-and-desist for the Sherlock Holmes characters (they had believed they were all in the public domain) after the first episode aired and it took several years to negotiate the rights to bring Moriarty back.

 - Star Trek: Deep Space Nine came up with a holographic communications array, installed it on the Defiant's bridge and Sisko's office, used it all of three times and forgot all about it.
 Other than looking cool and saving some money on blue-screen usage, it really served no purpose at all.

-- They also had an easily replicable gun capable of shooting through walls (a combination of x-ray goggles and micro-transporter).
-Like SF Debris mentions, that weapon could have been useful on many occasions.
+- They also had the easily replicable TR-116 rifle, a projectile weapon capable of shooting through walls thanks to a recent modification the episode's villain had made to it (a combination of x-ray goggles and micro-transporter).

 - In Star Trek: Voyager, the crew conveniently forgot several gadgets that could have gotten them home, or at least closer to it: